ZYSBplan/AutoCompletionLocal/README.md

 - Provide multiple completions based on history
 - Improve detection and reduction of repeated symbols at completion end
 - Custom completion stopping based on bracket/brace/parenthesis imbalance
-- Preview of the first line of completion wh
+- Preview of the first line of completion while the completion job is still ongoing

+## Extension Settings

+Various settings